RouterRetriever: Routing over a Mixture of Expert Embedding Models: Results

 \subsection{Overall Performance}

-Table~\ref{table: router_retriever.id} shows the performance of \ours compared to baseline models using seven domain-specific gates (AR, MS, HO, NF, SF, QU, and FI)\footnote{All gates, except for MSMARCO, are selected to have the smallest training dataset from each domain to ensure that the total number of training dataset is equal to that of MSMARCO when excluding the MS gate.}. \ours outperforms the MSMARCO-trained model, indicating that even with a large-scale general-domain training dataset, incorporating additional domain-specific gates further enhances performance.
-Also, when keeping the training dataset the same when comparing \ours to the Multi-Task model, which is trained with the same training datasets, \ours consistently shows higher performance.
-Moreover, \ours (w/o MS expert), which excludes the MSMARCO gate but maintains the same total number of training datasets as the MSMARCO-trained model, still achieves superior performance.
-These results underscore the importance of having separate embedding models (gates) for each domain and dynamically selecting the most appropriate gate for each query rather than relying on a single model to handle multiple domains.
-For additional results with different combinations of experts, please refer to the supplementary material.
+Table~\ref{table: router_retriever.id} shows the performance of \ours using seven domain-specific experts compared to baseline models, evaluated on test sets of corresponding experts. \textbf{\ours outperforms both single model baselines}---Multi-Task training over the same training data mix as well as training only on MSMARCO---even without an MSMARCO expert.\footnote{ For fair comparison, we ensure the number of training instances of used \ours and Multi-Task mix does not exceeds the number of training instances in MSMARCO. } And including an MSMARCO expert further improves performance for most domains.
+These results underscore the importance of having separate embedding models (experts) for each domain and dynamically selecting the most appropriate expert for each query rather than relying on a single model to handle multiple domains.
+We include additional results with different combinations of experts in Appendix~\ref{app: b5}.